Michael-Cowie/Notes/Math/proofs/geometry/sum_of_interior_angles.md

 #### Proof Two

 The second method of this proof is to instead connect each vertex with every other vertex.
-This creates a relationship where the number of triangles is always 2 less than $ n $.
-Hence, this immediately creates the formula $ 180(n - 2) $.
+This creates a relationship where the number of triangles is always 2 less than $n$.
+Hence, this immediately creates the formula $180(n - 2)$.

 <div align='center'>
     <img src='./images/22.png'>